 PROGRAM PRIORITIES: In order to address the greatest need with the limited amount of funding available, program priorities have been established.
-These priorities allow the Up to Code program to assist citizens with the greatest need based on level of damage and areas with the highest SoVI® score.
+These priorities allow the WV-HRP to assist citizens with the greatest need based on level of damage and areas with the highest SoVI® score.